Nationaal Comité Handhaving Rijkseenheid

 The flag is being lowered in the Indies, is this what you want?.
 Recruitment poster for the Committee, 1947.
 From the collection of the International Institute of Social History.

 Holland and the Indies belong together.
-What centuries bound together, the Jap will not separate.
+What centuries bound together, the Jap will not divorce.
 1947 poster from the collection of the Royal Library of the Netherlands.

 Don't let our boys have gone in vain.
 Election poster of the Welter List, Provisional Catholic Action Committee, for the 1948 Dutch general election.

 The Wittebrug Hotel in The Hague, where the Committee sometimes met weekly, close to Gerbrandy's home.

 The Nationaal Comité Handhaving Rijkseenheid, fully the Nationaal Comité tot Handhaving der Rijkseenheid (National Committee for the Maintenance of Unity of the Kingdom), commonly shortened to Comité Rijkseenheid (Committee for Unity of the Kingdom) was an extra-parliamentary action group in the Netherlands that unsuccessfully appealed the 1946 Linggadjati Agreement between the Dutch government and the Republic of Indonesia regarding the exercise of authority over the Dutch East Indies.
 Enjoying wide support, in 1947 there were more than 250 local Committee meetings throughout the Netherlands, and by July 1947 it was able to collect 236,000 signatures for a petition.